-We are planning on beginning a Go tournament on Saturday October 4, 2026 and running it for 4 weeks (possibly 5 weeks).
+Honolulu Go Club Go Tournaments will run for 4 weeks (possibly 5 weeks).
 Participants are responsible to make their matches at the club but can only play each other once.
 You don't need to come every week or come at 1pm but can compensate by playing a lot of games on the days or time duration that you do come.
 Before the start of the game both players must agree that it is a tournament game.
 Every game result must be reported to the tournament director (Sid) immediately after the game.
 An email will be sent out with the results of all tournament games each week.

 Tournament fee will be $10, waived for students and retirees.
 Prizes will be for the top 2 players.
 First round losers of the playoffs will receive an issue of Go World.

 We will be using clocks (purchased by Guy) for the tournament.
+Times will be 30 minutes per player with a 5 byo yomi of 30 seconds.
 Clocks can be set up and speak in English, Japanese, Chinese and Korean per player.
 So a single clock can be speaking 2 languages simultaneously.
 Guy will have a tutorial on how to set up the clocks sometime before the tournament.

 Komi is 6.5 points for even games.
 In all other games white will receive a 0.5 point komi.
-Handicaps will be determined by ranks and not by handicaps used between players at the club.
-This will stabilize the ranks at the club.
+Handicaps will be determined by ELO ranks.
+Each 100 points difference will be a 1 rank difference.
 Any rank difference above 9 ranks will be played with 9 stone handicap + 6.5 points times the rank difference above 9.

 The top 4 players with the most wins after the 4 weeks will play in a single elimination tournament.
 This will reward players that play a lot of games.
 Any ties for the top 4 spots will be based on the following tie breaking rules.